snadim02/snadim02.github.io/_posts/2024-08-15-entry-closet.md

 ![Closet](../assets/img/frontcloset06.jpg){: .mx-auto.d-block :}

-### The Non-Shelf Side
+### The Non-Shelf Sides

-I also installed two [rows of hooks](https://www.amazon.com/gp/product/B08TLX2Y75/).
-The bottom row is low enough for the kids to access.
-These hooks fold back to save space and avoid clobbering your back when you're facing the other way.
+**Fold-back hooks** are excellent space-savers and don't clobber your back when you're facing the other way.
+The bottom [row of hooks](https://www.amazon.com/gp/product/B08TLX2Y75/) is low enough for the kids to access and hang up their hats and bags.

 ![Closet](../assets/img/frontcloset05.jpg){: .mx-auto.d-block :}

+**Coat rods** that [connect directly to shelves](https://www.ikea.com/us/en/p/boaxel-clothes-rail-white-90448741/) (rather than from wall to wall) were exactly what we needed.
+I also think matching, [space-saving hangers](https://www.amazon.com/gp/product/B0746SHPJ2/) make a generally cluttered space feel more streamlined. *Tip: Buy NON-velvet-lined hangers to save yourself a lot of frustration.*

-The [stepstool](https://www.containerstore.com/s/garage-and-shelving/stepstools-and-ladders/premium-folding-step-stool/12d?productId=10031897) is also accessible to our toddler and the folding chairs accessible for the grown-ups. :ladder: :chair:
+**[Stepstool](https://www.containerstore.com/s/garage-and-shelving/stepstools-and-ladders/premium-folding-step-stool/12d?productId=10031897) and folding chairs** are super accessible for toddlers (and the grown-ups)!
+:ladder: :chair:

 ### Bottom Shelves